leandroromn/AmazingRepositories/README.md

 </p>

 ## Repository Filters and Internationalization
-Choose between recency, number of forks or number of stars filters to display repositories.
+Choose between recency, number of forks or number of stars filters to display repositories.<br/>
 Also, you can use AmazingRepositories in English 🇺🇸 or Portuguese 🇧🇷.

 <p align="center">